Chat with us, powered by LiveChat

 Can I build a backyard suite if I already have a secondary suite?

-Generally no. HRM’s current rules typically allow one accessory dwelling unit per eligible property — either a secondary suite or a backyard suite, but not both.
+Generally no. HRM’s current rules typically allow one accessory dwelling unit per eligible property.
 Check your specific zone for confirmation.

 Can I convert an existing shed or garage into a backyard suite?

 Yes, in many cases.
-An existing detached structure can be converted into a backyard suite if it meets or can be upgraded to meet zoning and building code requirements.
 See our guide on garage conversion costs in Halifax for more details.

 How long does the permit process take?

-Permit processing times vary based on application volume and project complexity.
 Budget 4 to 10 weeks for permit review after a complete application is submitted.
-Construction typically takes 3 to 6 months depending on the size and complexity of the suite.
+Construction typically takes 3 to 6 months.

 Get Help With Your Backyard Suite

-At Halifax General Contractors, we handle backyard suite projects from feasibility assessment through design, permitting, construction, and final inspection.
-Our team is experienced with HRM’s zoning rules and building code requirements, ensuring your project is approved and built correctly from day one.
+At Halifax General Contractors, we handle backyard suite projects from feasibility through design, permitting, construction, and final inspection.
+Learn more about our backyard suite building services.

-For more on backyard suites, see our guides on backyard suite costs in Halifax, ADU costs in Halifax, ADU permit requirements, and laneway homes in Halifax.
+For more on backyard suites, see our guides on backyard suite costs in Halifax, secondary suite vs backyard suite vs ADU, and Halifax backyard suite rules in 2026.

 Contact us today for a free consultation on your backyard suite project.